 The case involved a motorcycle accident that occurred near the intersection of Nottingham Road and Pulaski Highway (Route 40).
-Plaintiff suffered severe injuries which required the amputation of his right leg.
-The defendant driver’s negligence was not in serious question, but claims were maintained against Verizon and Delmarva Power and Light Company with respect to the location of the utility pole that Plaintiff had hit, which had exacerbated Plaintiff’s injuries.
+Plaintiff suffered severe injuries that required the amputation of his right leg.
+The defendant driver’s negligence was not in serious question, but claims were maintained against Verizon and Delmarva Power and Light Company regarding the location of the utility pole that Plaintiff had hit, which had exacerbated Plaintiff’s injuries.
 Plaintiff’s lawyer argued that the location of the pole was unsafe.
-Plaintiff’s accident lawyer further argued that is Cecil County’s duty to maintain its roadways in good repair and free from hazards or defects was ongoing so the fact that the pole had been put in 40 years go was no defense.
-Accordingly, there is a duty imposed on Cecil County when a utility pole is in such close proximity to the road that it was an “accident waiting to happen.”
+Plaintiff’s accident lawyer further argued that is Cecil County’s duty to maintain its roadways in good repair and free from hazards or defects was ongoing so the fact that the pole had been put in 40 years ago was no defense.
+There is a duty imposed on Cecil County when a utility pole is in such proximity to the road that it was an “accident waiting to happen.”

 Verizon and Delmarva got out on summary judgment because the Cecil County trial judge allowed the case against Cecil County to go to trial.
-But the Maryland Court of Special Appeals found found there was no duty on the part of Cecil County:
+But the Maryland Court of Special Appeals found there was no duty by Cecil County:

 The County owed no legal duty to [Plaintiff] because the pole had been in place for a significant length of time without creating any problem to motorists and, therefore, the County had no reason to foresee that a particular pole would incommode or otherwise imperil traffic on Nottingham Road.

-If you are reading this, one question you have to ask is why did the Cecil County stay in the case when Verizon and Delmarva got out?
+If you are reading this, one question you have to ask is why did the Cecil County stay when Verizon and Delmarva got out?
 The simple practical explanation is that the trial judge was not the motions judge.

-Thankfully, the Plaintiff in this case, a member of the Maryland National Guard, did secure a $750,000 settlement with the driver defendant’s insurance company.
+Thankfully, the Plaintiff, in this case, a member of the Maryland National Guard, secured a $750,000 settlement with the driver defendant’s insurance company.